Lord-Morpheus/GSOC-2025/README.md

 ##### 3. CallKcmTests

 **Purpose:**
 The CallKcmTests class validates the KDE Control Module (KCM) component, which provides the primary user interface for printer configuration within the KDE System Settings.
 This test suite ensures that the KCM loads correctly, displays printer information accurately, and responds appropriately to user interactions.
-While this test may involve some user interaction elements, it plays a vital role in verifying the integration between the backend CUPS functionality and the frontend Qt/QML-based configuration interfaces.
-The tests confirm that users can effectively manage their printers through the familiar KDE System Settings interface without encountering crashes, data inconsistencies, or UI freezes.

 **Type:** User-interaction test
-**Status:** Complements automated tests (may not be fully automated)
+**Status:** Complements automated tests (not fully automated yet)

 **Coverage:**
 - KCM module loading and initialization